top of page

 Principles of Drama Therapy

 Dates: Sept.
 27, Oct.
 4, October 11, 25, Nov.
-1, 8, 15, 22
+1, 8, 15, & one TBA date in November

 Times: 9:30 to 2:30pm, PDT (After Nov.
 2nd it is PST)